Location

 EMPLOYMENT OPPORTUNITY:

-The Bernardsville Police Department is now accepting applications for Crossing Guards and SLEO III position.
+The Bernardsville Police Department is now accepting applications for Crossing Guard, Full-Time Dispatcher and Part-Time Dispatcher positions.
 Please visit the Information Tab and select Employment for more information.

 As you may know, there is a nationwide trend impacting New Jersey in recent months, in which thieves are targeting Hyundai and Kia vehicles due to a viral social media challenge.
 The challenge provides step-by-step instructions for wrongdoers looking to capitalize on the vehicles' anti-theft vulnerabilities, specifically, Hyundais and Kias lacking push-button ignitions and immobilizing anti-theft devices.
 Approximately 540,000 Hyundais and Kias are currently registered in New Jersey, and approximately 143,000 are affected by security weaknesses.